2026 Highlands Missions Festival

 REACHING Beyond The Walls: Missions Spotlight:

-For the month of December, please be in prayer for: Nate and Nikki Bonham
+For the month of January, please be in prayer for: John and Lorena McCall

 Our Supported Missionaries